Veterinarian

 Job Requirements & Duties

-• Perform emergency surgeries and procedures
+• Carry out emergency surgeries and medical procedures when needed

 Education & Training